hongwei-wen/CPMCN-for-label-shift/README.md

 [1] Alexandari, Amr, Anshul Kundaje, and Avanti Shrikumar.
 "Maximum likelihood with bias-corrected calibration is hard-to-beat at label shift adaptation."
 International Conference on Machine Learning.
 PMLR, 2020.

-(II) Illustrative Experiments:
+(II) Other_experiments_for_illustration:
-1. For plotting the training curve, please run "./Illustrative_experiments/training_curve/notebook_CIFAR100_tweakone/CIFAR100_exp1225run1.py".
+1. For plotting the training curve, please run "./Other_experiments_for_illustration/training_curve/notebook_CIFAR100_tweakone/CIFAR100_exp1225run1.py".

-2. To compare the computational complexity of CPMCN solved by the BFGS optimizer to FPM-based methods, please run  "./Illustrative_experiments/runtime_of_solving_by_BFGS/notebook_CIFAR100_dirichlet/CIFAR100_exp1225run1.py".
+2. To compare the computational complexity of CPMCN solved by the BFGS optimizer to FPM-based methods, please run  "./Other_experiments_for_illustration/runtime_of_solving_by_BFGS/notebook_CIFAR100_dirichlet/CIFAR100_exp1225run1.py".